Technology

 DataTribe recently had two of its portfolio companies named “Tech Pioneers” by the World Economic Forum, Dragos and Enveil.

-Dragos is leader in industrial control cybersecurity technology while Enveil is the leader in the category of Privacy Enhancing Technologies and is powered by homomorphic encryption.
+Dragos is a leader in industrial control cybersecurity technology while Enveil is the leader in the category of Privacy Enhancing Technologies and is powered by homomorphic encryption.

 Janke argues that the talent coming out of the IC has been battle hardened from fighting the world’s foremost adversaries, and that when paired with the brightest minds in Silicon Valley, their solutions are best poised to protect the private sector.